aramovic79/ramovic-tree/README.md

 # Family Tree Angular Application

-A dynamic family tree application built using Angular.
+A dynamic family tree application(original repo: https://github.com/bilolkobilov/family-tree) built using Angular.
 This project allows users to visualize and interact with a family tree, with features such as search, zooming in/out and dragging to explore different family members.

 ## Features